Saza-dev/Astra/README.md

 # Astra
 Astra is a voice assistant powered by CrewAI agents.
-Built in Python, it handles everyday OS tasks (via os) and web actions (via Selenium) locally fast, private, and distraction-free.
+Built in Python, it handles everyday OS tasks (via os and powershell) and web actions (via Selenium) locally fast, private, and distraction-free.
 Your invisible co-pilot for files, apps, and the web.

 Note: Under Development